earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster04-chm-dem-dsm.md

 ### Calculate difference between two rasters

-There are different ways to calculate a CHM.
+There are different ways to calculate a `CHM`.
 One easy way is to subtract the `DEM` from the `DSM`.

 `DSM` - `DEM` = `CHM`